⦁ Remove all tags from dress along with stickers from shoes and tags from veil, shoes, garter and jewelry

 ⦁ Have your bridesmaids put all their belongings in a condensed area of the room you are getting ready in.
 This helps avoid unwanted items in the background of your photos and allows my team and I to capture more genuine photojournalistic preparation moments without needing to rearrange these belongings.

-⦁ Arrange details and décor so when my team and I arrive they can be captured efficiently
+⦁ Arrange details and décor so when my team and I arrive they can be captured quickly and efficiently

 ⦁ Bring a clean invitation complete with envelope and other stationary to photograph